sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 ### Adding Laser Sensors
 Another type of sensors to check the environment

-### Adding Lidar
+### Adding Lidar Sensor
-Checking the environment with Lidar
+Checking the environment with Lidar Sensor

 ### Adding Camera
 Working with Computer Vision